southwestern loaded steak nachos

 Nachos Ready for the Oven

 While I love my Fantastic Chicken Nachos recipe, I think I might prefer steak with my nachos over chicken.
-I need the think about that one for a minute.
+I need to think about that one for a minute.

 loaded steak nachos fresh out of the oven